-Under the GDPR guidelines, students have a right to request correction or removal of their personal data if it is inaccurate.
+In line with the UK GDPR guidelines, individuals (students) have certain rights that can be exercised.
+In this context they may wish to exercise their right to request correction or removal of their personal data if it is inaccurate.

 7. Access